Snappy-Aditya123/project/readme.txt

 ---

 ## **Contact Me**
-If you have any questions or just want to say hi, you can reach me at [your email] or connect with me on [LinkedIn link].
+If you have any questions or just want to say hi, you can reach me at as0118d@gre.ac.uk or connect with me on https://www.linkedin.com/in/aditya-reddy-sathi-649266291/.